top of page

 BIO

-This website has been under constant evolution over the years, having changed its name along with my renewed research interests.
-It is now about global change biogeography, as most of my research now focuses on the causes and consequences of biological and environmental change at different spatial (from sites to continents) and temporal (from seasons to millennia) scales.
-I perceive environmental change mostly through the variation in biological diversity in aquatic and terrestrial systems, which has a lot to do with my life-long interest in animals and plants.
-Recently, I have become increasingly more and more interested in a more comprehensive framework incorporating both biotic and abiotic features of nature.
-Moreover, as almost all areas across the world are affected by anthropogenic impacts, I am also currently devising a refined framework that incorporates biotic, abiotic and societal features of drainage basins.
-At this level, various phenomena are acting simultaneously and should be considered in monitoring, management, restoration and conservation of biodiversity and ecosystem services.
-All of these fields can be combined under integrated landscape ecology and region research.
+This website has been under constant evolution over the years, having changed its name and main topics along with my renewed research interests.
+It is now broadly about global change, as most of my current research focuses on the causes and consequences of biological and environmental change at different spatial (from sites to continents) and temporal (from seasons to millennia) scales.
+I have previously perceived environmental change mainly through the variation in biological diversity in aquatic and terrestrial systems, which has a lot to do with my life-long interest in animals and plants.
+Recently, I have become increasingly more interested in a more comprehensive framework incorporating biotic, abiotic and human-modified features of landscapes.
+Therefore, I am also currently devising a refined framework that simultaneously incorporates natural and societal features at local, regional and global scales.
+The applications and implications of this work include ecosystem restoration, nature conservation and landscape management.

-During my spare time, I spend most of my time in nature observing plants and animals in their habitats.
-I am also interested in Earth history, and how historical changes are associated with the development of civilizations and livelihoods of people seen in the past and present.
+During my spare time, I spend most of my time hiking in nature and observing organisms in their habitats.
+I am also interested in Earth history, and how historical changes are associated with the development of civilizations and livelihoods of peoples seen in the past and the present day.
+In this sense, I am currently going beyond what was traditionally considered of interest, as it appears that our understanding of past events is actually highly limited or even biased.
+My current interests also include all things related to prepping and survival in different conditions, as well as overall well-being and personal health.

-While living in northern Finland and working at the Geography Research Unit of the University of Oulu, I collaborate extensively with researchers from across the world.
+While living in northern Finland and currently working at the University of Oulu, I collaborate extensively with researchers from across the world.
 I have also advised a number of post-doctoral, doctoral and masters students as well as visiting researchers from various countries.
-My current emphasis is on devising new means of delivering knowledge of environmental change and sustainable solutions to people.
+My current emphasis is on devising new means of delivering knowledge of environmental change and practical solutions to people, whereby both management of natural resources and conservation of nature can proceed hand in hand.

 jani.heino@oulu.fi * jani.heino@biogeo.me * jani.heino.eco@protonmail.com